laynemcnish/gorm.io/pages/docs/many_to_many.md

 Please checkout [Association Mode](associations.html#Association-Mode) for working with many2many relations

-## Customize JoinTable
+## Customize Join Table

-`JoinTable` can be a full-featured model, like having `Soft Delete`，`Hooks` supports and more fields, you can setup it with `SetupJoinTable`, for example:
+`Join Table` can be a full-featured model, like having `Soft Delete`，`Hooks` supports and more fields, you can setup it with `SetupJoinTable`, for example:

 {% note warn %}
 **NOTE:**